back-to-school-guide to social media sanity head in phone with green background

 10. Celebrate the positives — how social media can connect, create, and inspire.

-To make conversations around these topics smoother, I’ve also included my BEE Method of Communication — a simple approach that helps you avoid power struggles and keep your connection strong.
+To make conversations around these topics smoother, I’ve also included my B.E.E Method of Communication — a simple approach that helps you avoid power struggles and keep your connection strong.

 We ask our tweens to own their choices—same rules apply to us.
 When we lead with accountability (not blame), we model the exact courage and curiosity we want them to practice.